anz-f5/f5xc-waap-palo-gwlb-aws/README.md

 ## Architecture

-The architecture auguments an existing documented solution made available via a deployment guide from Palo, titled 'VM-Series Integration with an AWS Gateway Load Balancer', which is referenced here at <https://docs.paloaltonetworks.com/vm-series/10-1/vm-series-deployment/set-up-the-vm-series-firewall-on-aws/vm-series-integration-with-gateway-load-balancer>
+The architecture auguments an existing documented solution being made available via a deployment guide from Palo, titled 'VM-Series Integration with an AWS Gateway Load Balancer', which is provided here for reference <https://docs.paloaltonetworks.com/vm-series/10-1/vm-series-deployment/set-up-the-vm-series-firewall-on-aws/vm-series-integration-with-gateway-load-balancer>

 The new architecture that this solution relies upon makes a number of major changes as listed below,